 There are many opportunities for journalism students to become involved in group activities that are educational, career-enhancing, and fun!

-The Saluki Advertising Agency is a full-service, student-run agency.
-SAA provides advertising and integrated marketing communication services to local businesses, on-campus departments and other RSOs.
-SAA members get real-world, hands-on experience in copywriting, design, media planning, strategy development, research, PR, and more.
+The Saluki AdLab is a full-service, student-run agency.
+AdLab provides advertising and integrated marketing communication services to local businesses, on-campus departments and other RSOs.
+Members get real-world, hands-on experience in copywriting, design, media planning, strategy development, research, PR, and more.

 National Association of Black Journalists